Om-Amin/MIST-4610-Project/README.md

 <img width="966" alt="Screenshot 2024-10-13 at 11 32 49 PM" src="https://github.com/user-attachments/assets/0d9452dd-0f09-48a8-99a1-a5e777f117a4">

 Query 10 Helps identify language preferences among users, guiding decisions about future media acquisitions.
 This insight can improve inventory planning by ensuring that the most in-demand languages are well-stocked, enhancing customer satisfaction.
 Additionally, it aids in marketing strategies by targeting promotions towards popular language groups and catering to audience preferences.

+## Database Information
+Name of the database: cs_ota82991

+Each query listed above is stored in the database using stored procedures using the format: CALL TP_Q1();